The Elan Valley Railway was built to facilitate the construction of the Birmingham Water Corporation Dams.

-Railway 4 took the route to the furthest away Craig Goch Dam.
-Blasting the cutting mid-way along this route held up the construction by 3 months, earning itself the name 'The Devil's Gulch'!
+Railway 4 took the route to the furthest dam, Craig Goch.
+Blasting the cutting mid-way along this route held up the construction by 3 months, earning itself the name ‘The Devil’s Gulch’!

 The locomotives were all named after rivers and streams on the Estate.
 The first two were acquired in April 1894 and were named Elan and Claerwen.
-These were joined by Nant Gwyllt and Methan in October 1894 and Rhiwnant and Calettwr in 1895.
+These were joined by Nant Gwyllt and Methan in October 1894, followed by Rhiwnant and Calettwr in 1895.

-The Visitor Centre has been converted from the old workshops and part of the car park was the site of the locomotive shed and sidings.
+Today’s Visitor Centre was converted from the old workshops and part of the car park was the site of the locomotive shed and sidings.

-By 1898 the steep 1:33 gradients of some sections of the railway had taken their toll on the original locomotives, so Coel and Marchnant were bought.
+By 1898, the steep 1:33 gradients in some sections of the railway had taken their toll on the original locomotives, so two more, Coel and Marchnant, were bought.

 At its busiest time the railway had an estimated 53 kilometres (33 miles) of track.
 Seventeen coaches were used for transporting men to the work sites and the tracks were used for steam powered cranes, power drills and crushers.
 At the peak of construction around 1000 tons of materials were moved every day!